-Fans gather for Cardiff's promotion bid
+Cardiff promotion sparks celebrations

 The last time the two sides met, Swansea took the spoils with a 3-0 home win.

-The last time Cardiff were in the top flight was the 2013-14 season.
+That match came the last time Cardiff were in the top flight - the 2013-14 season.
 However, their debut Premier League season ended in disaster with the club finishing bottom.

+Warnock said delivering promotion was "the biggest achievement in my 38-year career by an absolute mile".

+He added: "Nobody gave us a chance.
+I am so proud of them.
+I was better when I heard the Birmingham score.
+I feel really proud at the job I have done.
+I didn't think we would get in the play-offs let alone the Premier League."